LGBTplus mental health

 See our webpage on Discrimination and mental health for more information.

 If you come out and experience rejection, you may not want to come out again.
-You may feel that you have to hide your real self, which can affect your mental wellbeing and cause stress.
+You may feel that you must hide your real self, which can affect your mental wellbeing and cause stress.

 Coming out to at least one supportive person, such as a friend or a work colleague, may lessen feelings of depression.
 It can increase your overall sense of wellbeing and self-esteem, compared to someone who doesn’t come out at all.